Gudmundset/nogui-mobi/README.md

 # nogui-mobi
-Sometimes, you just don't want a GUI
+Sometimes, you just don't want a GUI.
+I made this to email myself every morning when I get to Waterfront to let me know if there are any bikes at Cordova & Granville.

 REPL: https://repl.it/repls/SnoopySoupyFtpclient